 The first Mayor Daley rose through the ranks of the Cook County Democratic Machine over the first half of the twentieth century.
 As a teen he joined The Hamburg Club, an “athletic club” which participated in the bloody 1919 race riot.
 Those club connections led to his eventual slating as a political candidate.
 Daley eventually boosted himself atop the Machine that Cermak created and rode it to the zenith of power.

 Da Bosses themselves have always been scrupulously clean, with nary an accusation of corruption in over 60 years of notoriety.
 Anyone who has read Mike Royko’s Boss or the Politics pages of the Chicago Reader can tell you that Chicago’s Machine is rarely as conscientious as the men on top of it.
-The city’s endemic problems with racial segregation, disinvestment, civic corruption and police violence are the end result of the Machine and the patronage that fuels it.
+The city’s endemic problems with racial segregation, disinvestment, civic corruption and police violence are the end result of the Machine and the patronage that fueled it.

 The Machine in 2019

 As I mentioned near the top, the Municipal Election of 2019 is our first race without an incumbent or machine favorite since “Big Bill” Thompson won in 1915.
 Since then, the machine has only occasionally lost its grip at City Hall.
 Jane Byrne, a kinda-sorta reformer, won an election over a Machine candidate in 1979, with a big assist from a blizzard.
 A few years later, Harold Washington beat Byrne by uniting the African-American and Latino communities with the “Lakefront Liberals” who opposed the machine.
 Subsequently, machine pols responded with a virulently racist campaign of political opposition, the infamous “Council Wars” period in City Hall.